-Prerequisite: Spanish II / Spanish II - Honors Though the content is the same as Spanish III, this course is designed for the student canable of and interested in is designed for the student capable of and interested in progressing through the material at an accelerated rate and exploring it in greater depth with more application of vocabulary and grammar concepts within a cultural context.
+Prerequisite: Spanish II / Spanish II - Honors

+Though the content is the same as Spanish III, this course is designed for the student capable of and interested in progressing through the material at an accelerated rate and exploring it in greater depth with more application of vocabulary and grammar concepts within a cultural context.
 Course requirements are more rigorous.

+Spanish IV

-545M★ Spanish IV Grades 11, 12 Prerequisite: Spanish III
+Prerequisite: Spanish III